irisida/Go/core/src/16-concurrency/readme.md

 ## Go routines

 A Go routine is a lightweight thread of execution.
 The building blocks of Go's concurrency.
 So what is it?
 It's a function capable of running concurrently with other functions.
 To create a go routine we use the keyword `go` followed by the function invocation.
 In physical terms a go routine is smaller than a thread too.

 - goroutines take around 2kb of stack space to initialise compared to a thread which takes around 2mb.
 - OS thread stack is fixed size but goroutines shrink and grow as needed.
-- scheduling a goroutune is cheaper than scheduling a thread in resources.
+- scheduling a goroutine is cheaper than scheduling a thread in resources.
-- OS threads are scheduled by the OS kernel, goroutimes are scheduled by the go scheduler.
+- OS threads are scheduled by the OS kernel, goroutines are scheduled by the go scheduler.
 - goroutines have no identity.